+The ordinance was amended in committee to correct a cross-reference to the Internal Revenue Code.
 The ordinance is based on an existing provision of the Rent Ordinance that preserves rent control for units participating in the federal low-income housing tax credit ("LIHTC") program.
 Tenant-occupied LIHTC units do not qualify as "regulated units" and instead are subject to the Rent Ordinance.